island-is/island.is/apps/skilavottord/README.md

 ## About

-This app is for users to mark their car for recycling and getting info on where to leave the car.
+This app is for users to mark their car for recycling and getting info about where to leave the car.

 Recycling companies that receives the physical car can login to deregister it.